International sanctions against Afghanistan: Asset freeze

-The purpose of the United Nation's asset freeze was to deny listed individuals, groups or entities the "means to support or finance terrorism".
+The purpose of the United Nations' asset freeze was to deny listed individuals, groups or entities the "means to support or finance terrorism".
 The asset freeze was to ensure that no funds, financial assets or economic resources were available to al-Qaeda or any individual connected to the organisation.

 The onus fell on member states to ensure that they had relevant domestic law criminalising the financing of terrorist organisations, as well as to monitor the activity of national financial institutions to ensure that they were aware of listed individuals and if necessary punish institutions that fail to freeze the assets of individuals.
 The UN Security Council al-Qaeda and Taliban Sanctions Committee was supported by a Monitoring Team that reported on non-compliance.

 Since Resolution 1267, The United Nations Security Council has relied on cooperation with other global organisations such as Interpol and Financial Action Task Force to aid in identifying, monitoring of individuals who are financially linked to terrorist organisations.

 Travel ban

 The Travel Ban was a preventative measure with the purpose to stop individuals, who were on the Consolidated List, from entering or transitting through the territories of United Nations member states.
 With the overall aim to limit the mobility of listed individuals and decrease likelihood of an attack by the listed individuals taking place.

 The onus fell on member states to implement the travel ban against all individuals on the Al-Qaeda Sanctions List, in their national guidelines in accordance with their domestic legislation.
-The ban applied “in all circumstances [and to] any passage”.
+The ban applied "in all circumstances [and to] any passage".

 In addition to barring individual travel, all states were obliged to deny permission to any aircraft owned or operated by, or on behalf of the Taliban.
-Member states were also requested to submit “photographs and other biometric data” on listed individuals so they could be included in Interpol-United Nations Security Council special notices.
+Member states were also requested to submit "photographs and other biometric data" on listed individuals so they could be included in Interpol-United Nations Security Council special notices.